Best of Ireland

 Enjoy some leisure time in the Connemara National Park, which encompasses 11 square miles from Letterfrack in the west to the peaks of the Twelve Bens Mountains.
 Stop at the visitors' center and learn about the park's unique landscape and wildlife.

-Next, visit Kylemore Abbey in the Kylemore Pass in Connemara.
-Mitchell Henry built the house in 1868, after having spent his honeymoon in the area.
+Next visit Kylemore Abbey in the Kylemore Pass in Connemara.
+Mitchell Henry built the House in 1868, after having spent his honeymoon in the area.
 The architecture is best described as neo-gothic and the house still displays all the characteristics of that period.
 One of Kylemore Abbey's most famous features is its miniature cathedral, built in 1870 and known locally as the Gothic church.
 Today, the Abbey is home to the Irish order of Benedictine nuns.
 They bought the house in 1920, having fled their convent in war-torn Belgium in 1914.
-Breakfast provided.